Welcome (back) to Science Atlantic!

 Thank you for agreeing to represent your institution on a Science Atlantic committee!

 Science Atlantic is a registered charitable association with a mission to advance post-secondary science education and research in Atlantic Canada by providing opportunities that foster and enrich students, supporting and inspiring researchers and educators, and using our collective voice to address important regional science issues.

-Founded over 50 years ago, Science Atlantic currently represents 17 post-secondary and research institutes, with a governing Board, a dozen committees, and the involvement of approximately 200 faculty, scientists, and administrators from across the region.
+Founded over 50 years ago, Science Atlantic currently represents 17 post-secondary and research institutes, with a governing Board, ten committees, and the involvement of approximately 200 faculty, scientists, and administrators from across the region.
 Each institution has a representative on each relevant committee, and is represented as a whole by your Dean or equivalent.

 As a committee member, your primary responsibilities are to: